4040tee/Numerical-Schrodinger-Simulation/readme.md

 Instead of assuming particles as spherical units, quantum mechanics uses the concept of a "wave function" to describe the likelihood of finding a particle in different places.
 The Schrödinger equation essentially tells us how this wave function changes with time or, in a stationary case, how it relates to the energy of the particle.

-The time-dependent Schrödinger equation, for a single non-relativistic particle, is given by:

-�ℏ∂∂�Ψ(�,�)=�^Ψ(�,�),iℏ∂t∂​Ψ(r,t)=H^Ψ(r,t),

-where:

--   �i is the imaginary unit,
--   ℏℏ is the reduced Planck constant,
--   Ψ(�,�)Ψ(r,t) is the wave function representing the quantum state of the system at position �r and time �t,
--   �^H^ is the Hamiltonian operator, which represents the total energy of the system.

-The time-independent Schrödinger equation, often derived from the time-dependent form, is used to find the stationary states of a quantum system, where the wave function does not depend explicitly on time:

-�^Ψ(�)=�Ψ(�),H^Ψ(r)=EΨ(r),

-where:

--   �E is the energy eigenvalue associated with the stationary state.

 ## Contents: